PaddlePaddle/docs/doc/fluid/user_guides/howto/evaluation_and_debugging/evaluation/metricsen.rst

 Custom indicator
 ################
 Fluid supports custom metrics and is flexible enough to support a wide range of computing tasks.
-The evaluation of the model is implemented below with a metric function composed of a simple counter.
-Where ``preds`` is the prediction values returned from the model and ``labels`` is the given labels.
+The evaluation of the model is implemented below with a metric function composed of a simple counter, where ``preds`` is the prediction values returned from the model and ``labels`` is the given labels.

 .. code-block:: python